dark-side-droid/owod-bot/README.md

 * Create the bot(https://realpython.com/how-to-make-a-discord-bot-python/)
 * Add your bot's token inside Bot.py using the editor of your choice
 * Download discord.py from pypi (https://pypi.org/project/discord.py/)
-* run CMD as administrator
+* On Windows run CMD as administrator
+* On Linux simply open a terminal.
 * cd in the folder that you downloaded discord.py and then:
-* py -m pip install -U discord.py
+* On Windows : py -m pip install -U discord.py
+* On Linux : python3 -m pip install -U discord.py
 * After setup is complete run Bot.py

 ## Commands
 After the bot is online, simply type 'bot commands' into chat and it will reply with a list of available commands and an example for each one.

-In addition you can PM the any command to the bot and it will directly PM its response to said command back to you.
+In addition you can PM any command to the bot and it will directly PM its response back to you.
 Useful in case you want a command to be hidden.

 To roll dice type 'roll dice' followed by the number of dice,the difficulty for the roll.
 For example let us suppose that you want to roll 15 dice versus a difficulty of 8.
 Type into the chat 'roll dice  15,8'.